A Brief History of CyrusOne — Data Center Provider to the Fortune 1000

 Through continued innovation, CyrusOne has introduced industry firsts such as the CyrusOne National Internet Exchange (IX) interconnection platform, Massively Modular® data-center engineering and an online purchasing interface known as Data Center Marketplace.

-Today, CyrusOne serves nearly 900 customers, and is notably trusted by nearly half of the Fortune 20 and more than 160 of the Fortune 1000.
+Today, CyrusOne serves hundreds of customers and more than 190 of Fortune 1000 customers, notably trusted by nearly half of the Fortune 20.

 Customer Demand Drives Growth – Historic Timeline